svekeman/www-greenitglobe/www.greenitglobe.com/content/remove-complexity/index.md

 #### Zero Storage

-Elimination of independent and expensive storage technology as Generat8 has integrated filesystem interfaces and can be deal wit: from high performance storage to long retention archives.
+Elimination of independent and expensive storage technology as Generat8 has integrated filesystem interfaces and can be deal with from high performance storage and long retention archives.

 - No need to buy expensive storage area networks
 - Flawless integration into your secure networks